mattallen-it/iam-infrastructure-labs/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 | Domain | mrtg.local |

 ---
 ## Architecture

-The MRTG-DC01 server functions as the primary domain controller, hosting:
+The MRTG-DC01 server functions as the primary domain controller within the `mrtg.local` domain, hosting:

 - Active Directory Domain Services (AD DS)
-- DNS (Active Directory-integrated)
+- Active Directory-integrated DNS

-This system acts as the centralized identity provider, responsible for:
+This system serves as the centralized identity provider, responsible for:

 - Authentication (Kerberos)
+- Authorization and access control
 - Directory object management
-- Access control enforcement
+- Service discovery via DNS

+This architecture establishes the foundation for identity and access management (IAM) within the enterprise environment.

 ---
 ## Deployment Phases